Salva Kiir Mayardit: Political crisis

 In September 2013, an article appeared on the South Sudan News Agency website.
-The article was authored by a South Sudanese analyst by the name Duop Chak Wuol.
-In his writings, Duop criticized the ruling SPLM party and warned of widespread consequences if party doesn't fix its growing autocratic policies.
+The article was authored by a South Sudanese analyst and critical writer by the name Duop Chak Wuol.
+In his writings, Duop criticized the ruling SPLM party and warned of widespread consequences if the party doesn't fix its growing autocratic policies.
 Duop also predicted negative results the young nation would face if a civil war break out.
 Tensions rose between Kiir and his former vice president Riek Machar in December 2013 in the lead-up to a meeting of the National Liberation Council (NLC) of the ruling SPLM party.
 After two days of NLC meetings, on the night of 15 December 2013 shooting erupted within Salva Kiir's Presidential Guards.
 The next day, Kiir denounced Machar and other senior SPLM officials for staging a failed coup against his government, a claim later denied by Machar and others.
 These events marked the start of the South Sudanese Civil War.
+About 400,000 people were estimated to have been killed in the war by April 2018, including notable atrocities such as the 2014 Bentiu massacre.

 Assassination plot

-According to a Saudi Arabian diplomatic cable released by Wikileaks in June 2015, the Saudi Arabian embassy in Khartoum had previously alerted the Saudi Arabian government of an assassination plot against Kiir by members of the Egyptian and Sudanese intelligence agencies.
+According to a Saudi Arabian diplomatic cable released by WikiLeaks in June 2015, the Saudi Arabian embassy in Khartoum had previously alerted the Saudi Arabian government of an assassination plot against Kiir by members of the Egyptian and Sudanese intelligence agencies.